 - Leave the minimum clear space around the logo.

 “Copyright is a legal concept, enacted by governments, giving the creator of an original work of authorship exclusive rights to it, usually for a limited time, after which the work enters the public domain.
 Generally, it is “the right to copy”, but usually provides the author with other rights as well, such as the right to be credited for the work, to determine who may adapt the work to other forms, who may perform the work, who may financially benefit from it, and other, related rights.
 It is an intellectual property form (like the patent, the trademark, and the trade secret) applicable to any expressible form of an idea or information that is substantive and discrete.”

 All CAPLA communications shall comply with the Copyright Act as outlined on the Department of Justice Canada website.
 The owner of works subject to copyright shall be formally contacted for permissions and permissions shall be received in writing prior to the use of any material that is subject to copyright.
 Written permissions are to be forwarded to the CAPLA Office Manager for storage and archiving.

 Individuals responsible for media communications within CAPLA shall take a conservative approach to the interpretation of the Copyright Act and make every reasonable effort to confirm the copyright status of material to be used and to diligently obtain permissions when required.
 Where permissions are not forthcoming, alternatives will be sought to revise the communication in order to avoid any infringement of copyright.

-The CAPLA CEO, CAPLA Board and Communications Specialist can, at any time, withdraw a CAPLA media communication until such time as any questions around copyright have been satisfied.
+The CAPLA Executive Director, CAPLA Board and Communications Specialist can, at any time, withdraw a CAPLA media communication until such time as any questions around copyright have been satisfied.
 Legal counsel may be consulted as required.

 There may be circumstances where CAPLA may be under a legal duty to disclose personal information without member consent.
 Only information that is required by law will be disclosed.